afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 - In this lesson we'll modify our unweighted graph, from the previous lesson to contain edge weights.
 - To give a more applicable representation for our mission planning problem.
 - We'll then discuss how it impacts our algorithm, and how we can overcome this challenge while still planning efficiently.
-- In particular by the end of this video, you should be able to understand the difference between weighted and unweighted graphs, and why weighted graphs are more useful for mission planning.
+- In particular by the end of this lesson, you should be able to understand the difference between weighted and unweighted graphs, and why weighted graphs are more useful for mission planning.
 - You should have a firm grasp of the Dijkstra's algorithm.
 - A graph search algorithm that is useful for weighted graphs.